Being a freelancer comes with the responsibility of filing your taxes quarterly every April 15, June 15, September 15, and January 15.

 Let’s say you worked as a graphic artist for a corporation in an office environment.
 They typically provided you a workspace such as an office or cubicle, a computer, office supplies, a telephone, and possibly paid all or part of your healthcare expenses.
 Now that you chose to fly the coop and go out on your own, it’s your responsibility to lease or purchase those items.

-Some of the items you may need include a computer, software, an internet connection, phone line and phone — which includes landline and cellular services — advertising expenses, health insurance premiums, professional development, bank fees, and miscellaneous office supplies among other things.
+Some items you may need include a computer, software, an internet connection, a phone line, and phone — which includes landline and cellular services — advertising expenses, health insurance premiums, professional development, bank fees, and miscellaneous office supplies, among other things.

 Keeping Detailed Records Is Important

 If your primary cellular line is also your business line, it’s easy to keep track of your monthly phone expenses since you receive a statement each month.
-However, for such items as meals and travel, make sure you save your restaurant, airline, and hotel receipts, and file them in a safe place.
-Many freelancers obtain a credit card to use solely for business purposes, making keeping track of your expenses somewhat easier.
+However, for such items as meals and travel, make sure you save your restaurant, airline, and hotel receipts and file them in a safe place.
+Many freelancers obtain a credit card solely for business purposes, which makes keeping track of their expenses somewhat easier.

 Tracking your mileage is also important.
 If you are required to drive to client meetings or meetings to discuss your services, those expenses are deductible.
-The IRS allows a deduction of 54.5 cents for every mile driven for business purposes.
-This means if you made a 500 mile round trip between two destinations for a business meeting, your deduction is $271.50.
-Remember, this only applies if you used a vehicle you own or lease.
-If you used public transportation or services such as a taxi or ridesharing service, the mileage deduction doesn’t apply; however, you can deduct the expense of the fare.
+The IRS allows a deduction of 62.5 cents for every mile driven for business purposes.
+This means if you made a 500-mile round trip between two destinations for a business meeting, your deduction is $312.50.
+Remember, this only applies if you use a vehicle you own or lease.
+If you used public transportation or services such as a taxi or ridesharing service, the mileage deduction doesn’t apply; however, you are allowed to deduct the expense of the fare.

 Now that you’re a freelancer, you probably don’t have access to your previous company’s 401(k) plan to sock away retirement dollars.
 However, depending on your business structure, you can contribute to one of several types of plans that include an Individual Retirement Account (IRA), SEP IRA, Simple IRA, and even a self-employed 401(k).

 Anyone with earned income, including freelancers, can contribute up to $6,000 annually to a Traditional IRA, with the amount increasing to $7,000 if you are over 50.
-The deductibility depends on your modified adjusted gross earnings and is phrased out above specified amounts.
+(In 2023, the limit on annual contributions will increase to $6,500, and the "catch-up" contribution for individuals 50 and over will remain at $1,000.)
+The deductibility depends on your modified adjusted gross earnings and is phased out above specified amounts.

 Contributions to this type of IRA grow tax-free until they are withdrawn.
 Afterward, any withdrawals are taxed at your individual rate, depending on your adjusted income.
 The minimum age to withdraw funds without penalty is 59 ½.
 After age 70 ½, you can no longer contribute to an IRA and must begin taking minimum distributions.

-IRS guidelines vary for different types of savings vehicles such as Roth IRA, SEP IRAs, and self-employed 401(k) plans, so make sure you research or obtain advice on the right plan for your specific needs.
+IRS guidelines vary for different types of savings vehicles, such as Roth IRAs, SEP IRAs, and self-employed 401(k) plans, so make sure you research or obtain advice on the right plan for your specific needs.

 Filing Your Quarterly or Annual Return